How To Transfer a Car Title in Texas

 4. Inspection (if applicable)

-The inspection will cover the need to ensure that the vehicle attains the required safety standard and is thoroughly inspected for emissions.
-It is left for the seller to prove that the vehicle has never skipped any of the annual inspections.
+The inspection will ensure that the vehicle meets the required safety standards and emissions requirements.
+The seller must prove that the vehicle has never skipped any of the annual inspections.

 5. Fees and Tax

-Now that you are almost halfway done, you should proceed with paying the required fees or any arising tax.
-The fees that you will pay for a title transfer in Texas vary depending on the county that you reside in.
-For instance, Travis County, Texas, requires a title application fee of $33, but some counties charge $28.
-The fees will also vary depending on what you are paying for.
+Pay the required fees or any arising tax.
+The fees that you will pay for a title transfer in Texas vary depending on the county in which you reside.

 Here’s a list of fees you might have to pay for a title transfer in Texas.